 Is Club Med still a thing?

-Is Club Med adults only?
+Is Club Med adults-only?

 Other resorts have adults-only ‘zen zones’ which offer private pools, adults-only beaches and bars.
 Resorts with these include Da Balaia in Portugal, Bali in Indonesia, Opio en Provence in France, Punta Cana in Dominican Republic, Palmiye in Turkey, La Plantation d’Albion and La Pointe aux Canonniers in Mauritius.

-Do Club Med prices include flights?
+Does a Club Med holiday include flights?

 Child care is included too, which is why Club Med holidays are such a hit with families.